-The aim of the provision is to provide support within accommodation in a safe and protective environment to women who have experienced domestic abuse who require additional support in relation to other multiple vulnerabilities.
-The service should consider referrals for transgender women or individuals that self-identify as non-binary based on circumstances and appropriate risk assessment.
-The services will also provide culturally sensitive related support and accommodation to women from ethnic minority backgrounds.
-This service can be delivered through single, dedicated buildings of multiple occupancy and/or through dispersed units.
+The aim of this provision is to provide support within accommodation in a safe and protective environment to women and children, who have experienced domestic abuse.
+The service is required to consider referrals for transgender women on a case by case basis according to appropriate risk assessment and with consideration of the best interests of the individual and the existing residents of the refuge.
+The services will also provide culturally sensitive support and accommodation to women and children from ethnic minority backgrounds.
+This service can be delivered through dedicated buildings of multiple occupancy which may be across split sites.

-This specification is for an initial period of four years, 2024-2028 with the option to extend for a further six years.
+This specification is for an initial period of three years, 2024-2028 with the option to extend for a further 6 years.
 Cornwall Council will be commissioner for these services on behalf of the Safer Cornwall Partnership.
 The Safer Cornwall Partnership (Community Safety Partnership) is made up of 6 Responsible Authorities including Cornwall Council, Devon and Cornwall Police, NHS Kernow, Cornwall Fire and Rescue Service, National Probation Service and the Dorset, Devon and Cornwall Community Rehabilitation Company.
-Domestic abuse and sexual violence have been identified as a high priority for the partnership for 2022-2025.
+Domestic abuse and sexual violence/abuse has been identified as a high priority for the partnership for 2022-2025.
 This is described in more detail in the Safer Cornwall Partnership Plan https://safercornwall.co.uk/?s=partnership+plan